← Back to 史記

 使

-During the Xiaohui Emperor's time, the Lü Empress Dowager handled affairs and desired to enfeoff the various Lü clansmen as kings.
-She feared ministers who were eloquent, so Lu Jia, measuring that he could not contend against it, feigned illness and resigned to return home.
+During the Xiaohui Emperor's time, the Lü Empress Dowager handled affairs and wanted to enfeoff the Lü clansmen as kings.
+She feared eloquent ministers, so Lu Jia, judging that he could not contend against it, feigned illness and resigned to return home.
 Since the land at Haozhi was fertile, he made his home there.
 He had five sons.
 He brought out the gifts he had received on his mission to Yue, sold them for a thousand gold pieces, and divided the sum equally among his sons, two hundred gold apiece, ordering them to invest and make a living.
 Lu Jia often rode in an easy carriage drawn by four horses, followed by ten attendants who sang, danced, and played qin and se.
 His precious sword was worth a hundred gold pieces.
 He told his sons: 'I make this agreement with you: when I visit you, you must provide my men, horses, wine, and food, indulging my every desire.
-Then after ten days I will change to another son's home.'
+Then after ten days I will change to another son's home.
 Whichever household I happen to die in shall keep the precious sword, the carriage, the horses, and the attendants.
 In the course of a year, when I come and go visiting other guests, I generally won't exceed two or three visits.
 Frequent seeing becomes stale, so I won't tire you for long.'

 14